 If the airway remains blocked, carefully tilt the head until the airway is open.

-With infants (under 1-year-old) be careful not to tilt the head back too far.
+With infants (under one-year-old) be careful not to tilt the head back too far.
 Doing so may block the breathing passage instead of opening it.

 How to do the First Aid Finger Sweep